pagopa/terraform-azurerm-v4/IDH/README.md

 4. Create a file named `resource_description.info` in the `<module_name>` folder, this file is going to be used to generate the documentation for the module.
    - **NB:** Here you can use placeholder valued from your `yml`file with the following syntax: `{yaml_property_name}`.
 Use the `_` separator to navigate the `yml` structure (dot-notation like)
+   - For each object property a boolean field is exposed to indicate if the property is set.
+Useful to print 'True' for a dined object regardless of its content

 5. Add the following section to your module `README.md`: